vinodharanie/vinodharanie.github.io/_pages/about.md

 - /about.html
 ---

-I am a software engineer with over 10 years of experience in Java and cloud technologies.
-I earned my bachelor's degree in Computer Engineering from the University of Peradeniya, Sri Lanka.
-I am passionate about solving challenging problems and enjoy learning different technologies.
-Currently, I am exploring Python and machine learning, areas that deeply interest me.
-I am also actively seeking new career opportunities.
+I am a seasoned Software Engineer with over 10 years of experience specializing in Java and cloud technologies.
+I hold a Bachelor’s degree in Computer Engineering from the University of Peradeniya, Sri Lanka.
+I am passionate about solving complex technical challenges and continuously expanding my skill set across emerging technologies.
+Currently, I am exploring Python and machine learning, areas that strongly align with my professional interests and long-term career goals.
+I am actively seeking new career opportunities in the United States and hold a U.S. Green Card.

 ### Professional Certifications
 - [AWS Certified Solutions Architect - Associate (AWS SAA-C02)](https://www.credly.com/badges/8ad31d47-6807-4703-92a8-958d143fb262?source=linked_in_profile)